Australian bush fire crisis: Conditions 'may not be survivable'

+As Australia braces for what could be the worst day of the already deadly bushfire season, there are warnings conditions may not be survivable in some parts of the country.

+And as mass evacuations continue, there are also warnings it may be too late for some people to get out ahead of scorching tempatures due today.

-A staggering five emergency warnings and a further six evacuation warnings are now in place across Victoria as uncontrolled bushfires threaten to gain momentum and conditions are expected to worsen today.
+A staggering five emergency warnings and a further six evacuation warnings are now in place as uncontrolled bushfires threaten to gain momentum and conditions are expected to worsen today.

-More than 50 blazes remained out of control across the state overnight as it braces for temperatures forecast to reach as high as 44C.
+More than 50 blazes remained out of control across Victoria overnight as it braces for temperatures forecast to reach as high as 44C.

 Strong winds are also expected, which could merge out-of-control bushfires, and threaten more lives and properties.